rikes/datagrowth/_posts/2016-12-11-git-intermediate.md

 ## Playing nicely with others

-- You know at least one Git workflow / branching model (it should be relevant to your organization/company etc).
-My personal favourite is [[5](http://nvie.com/posts/a-successful-git-branching-model/)]
+- You know at least one Git workflow / branching model (it should be relevant to your organization/company etc.) My personal favourite is [[5](http://nvie.com/posts/a-successful-git-branching-model/)]
 - You know Git rebase and it's interactive option [[6](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase)]
 - You know the **dangers** of `git push --force` and know it's a good idea to be super careful with it [[7](https://developer.atlassian.com/blog/2015/04/force-with-lease/)].